 Lego Star Wars Build Your Own Adventure by Daniel Lipkowitz: Another book with bricks, this one is perfect for the Lego fan who also loves their Star Wars.

 Awesome Lego Creations with Bricks You Already Have by Sarah Dees: One of our favourite Lego bloggers has combined 50 of her most popular building projects into a great new book.
 Great for the younger builder.

-The Unofficial Guide to Learning with Lego: 100+ Inspiring Ideas by Roux, Buckley, Abraham & others: While not strictly just Lego building, this book looks like a great resource for using Lego bricks in a wide range of learning experiences.
+The Unofficial Guide to Learning with Lego: 100+ Inspiring Ideas by Roux, Buckley, Abraham & others: While not strictly just building, this book is a great resource for using Lego bricks across a wide range of learning experiences.

-365 Things To Do With Lego Bricks by Simon Hugo: This one is on pre-order for the Christmas stocking!
+365 Things To Do With Lego Bricks by Simon Hugo: We love it so much that a copy of this one is on order for the Christmas stocking!